 Over the years the place decayed and the hotel lost its beauty and charm.

-There are plans to rebuilt it as one of the luxurious chain hotels in the near future.
+There are plans to rebuild it as one of the luxurious chain hotels in the near future.

 Address: Bulevar vojvode Mišića 17

 Built in: 1941